Alejogb1/job-board/blog-data/what-does-boost-wave-not-do.md

 id: "what-does-boost-wave-not-do"
 ---

-Okay so you're asking what Boost Wave *doesn't* do yeah got it Been wrestling with that beast for longer than I care to admit
+ so you're asking what Boost Wave *doesn't* do yeah got it Been wrestling with that beast for longer than I care to admit

-Alright let me unpack this from my experience First off let's establish I've spent probably weeks if not months debugging parsers mostly back in the day when my college professor was convinced we could build a full blown compiler in a single semester yeah good times Anyway what *Boost Wave doesn't do* is a list I've compiled from countless late nights and caffeine crashes
+let me unpack this from my experience First off let's establish I've spent probably weeks if not months debugging parsers mostly back in the day when my college professor was convinced we could build a full blown compiler in a single semester yeah good times Anyway what *Boost Wave doesn't do* is a list I've compiled from countless late nights and caffeine crashes

 So fundamentally Boost Wave is not a general purpose text manipulation library Think of it more like a highly specialized preprocessor with a focus on C and C++ syntax If you're expecting it to be your all in one string processing swiss army knife that's a no go It's specifically engineered for things like recognizing tokens comments preprocessor directives and basic language grammar components it's not really designed for raw text crunching that would be like using a sledgehammer to crack a nut and it won't be as effective either